Boiler Pilot Light Gone Out Or Not Igniting: Causes and Solutions

 How To Tell If Your Boiler Pilot Light Has Gone Out

 If you’ve noticed your boiler isn’t working correctly, it could be due to several issues unrelated to your pilot light.
-Bearing this in mind, you should inspect your boiler first to check that the pilot light has gone out – a straightforward procedure.
+Considering this, you should inspect your boiler first to check that the pilot light has gone out – a straightforward procedure.

 Follow these steps to help you identify the issue: